tiagorahal/tiagorahal/README.md

 <hr>

-  :computer: I’m a student at Microverse, currently learning HTML, CSS, JavaScript, Angular, PHP, Ruby and Ruby on Rails. :computer:
+# I’m a student at Microverse :computer:

-  :robot: I’m looking to collaborate on a project to develop my skills and knowledge. :robot:
+## Currently learning HTML, CSS, JavaScript, Angular, PHP, Ruby and Ruby on Rails. :computer: